-dd/dd/dd: calibration date of the right module.
-Type: relates to pressure type of module.
+dd/dd/dd: date of the last calibration of the left module.
+Type: provides information on the type of Quick Select pressure module.

-Review and record any needed information.
+Review the displayed information and record any desired information.

 Step 7 Press the enter key to return to the basic pressure measurement mode.